SiegeEngineers/WololoKingdoms/README.md

 ZR@rw_ maps are the real world maps from the HD expansions ZR@CtR maps are capture the relic maps.
 When playing these, make sure to select "Relics" as the victory condition SD_ maps are sudden death maps, with only one TC being allowed, and losing that will make you lose the game.
+NoCut_Black_Forest is a concept map, showing off the possibility to disable regular Onager cutting and enabling mangonel/onager cutting with a seperate imperial age technology.

 ## Regional Monks, Independent Architecture, Custom Mods